yaskyj/machine-learning/final_project/Answers.md

 Another mistake is relying solely on accuracy.
 With datasets showing an extremely skewed classification, like the Enron dataset, where there are many more non-POIs than POIs, just setting all predictions to non-POIs would give a high accuracy.
 Both precision and recall were the primary measures of validation.
 These were used both in the cross validation GridSearch for both Random Forest and SVM, and the metrics were used against the test set in the Naive Bayes classifier.

+Both precision and recall are better metrics for this dataset then pure accuracy.
 Precision measures the percentage of actual POIs identified out of the combined true positives (people the model identified as POIs that are actually POIs) and false positives (people the model identified as POIs that are not actually POIs).
 Recall measures the percentage of actual POIs identified out of the total true positives and false negatives (people the model indentified as non-POIs but where actually POIs).
-All of the classifiers fluctuated in both precision and recall, but I believe that recall is the most appropriate metric for this task.
-The identification of the most actual POIs is the purpose of building this model.
+Recall shows the accuracy of the model to show true POIs identified out of all the POIs in the dataset while the precision shows the accuracy of the model predictions just for the those items which the model predicted to be POIs.
+All of the classifiers fluctuated in both precision and recall.